 O God our Father, who stablishest us in Christ, and hast anointed us, who hast also sealed us, and given the earnest of the Spirit in our hearts:

-Send down thy Holy Spirit upon us and upon this offering which thy holy Church maketh unto thee.
+Send down thy Holy Spirit upon us and upon these gifts set before thee in thanksgiving.

 Sanctify this bread, and make it the holy body of thy Christ.